EmilionR/card-battle-pp2/README.md

 ### Accessibility

 To improve accessibility, I've made sure to mark all important page elements with descriptive IDs and used aria-labels to help screenreaders.
 I've also tested the site using WAVE and the Web Disability Simulator browser plugin to see how the site appears to people with visual impairments.
+All elements have been styled with good contrast, and I have used borders and shadows to add even more separation to key elements.

 ## Technologies Used